 The number is heavily foregrounded in the shot from the revelation scene (top left), as if emphasising its iconic nature.
 So both comic book issues and train lines are identified by numbers, and then it becomes interesting that Elijah’s important comic books are first shown upside down and the first part of the TV news footage as well – the latter due to being Joseph’s point-of-view as he lies upside-down on the sofa.
 Note also that the line number does not appear on the red banner until Joseph has turned into an upright position, which echoes how the covers, including the numbers, are not clear to Elijah until he has turned around the comic books.

 Furthermore on the TV, a phone number is supplied, which adds to the film’s general numbers saturation.
 The channel is given only as a “4” (this video points out its likeness to the Fantastic Four logo).
 And on the note it seems superfluous to mention the number, surely the arrival time would have been enough?
-This very superfluousness is a highly evident technique in the dialogue, and its obsessive specificity turns almost comical when one becomes aware of it.
+This very superfluousness is a highly evident technique in the dialogue, and its obsessive specificity becomes almost comical when one becomes aware of it.
 Just a few of the many examples:

 - “You could’ve done one of 10,000 things.”